 - The Form Tutor gets to know about 20-25 girls as individuals and helps to steer them through all the events and developments of School life.
-Year 7 tutors hand over to the tutors for Year 8 and Year 9, then to the tutor for the girl’s GCSE years, liaising with –
+Year 7 tutors hand over to the tutors for Year 8 and Year 9, then to the tutor for the girl’s GCSE years.

-- The Head of Year (we have one for Year 7 and four others who take Year 8 through to Year 9 and Year 10 through to Year 11 in alternate years) , who monitors and encourages the progress and development of the year group and helps facilitate –
+- Working closely with Form Tutors is the Head of Year (we have one for Year 7 and four others who take Year 8 through to Year 9 and Year 10 through to Year 11 in alternate years), who monitors and encourages the progress and development of the year group.

 - Assemblies, held regularly for different sections of the School as well as for the whole School, with the girls often playing key roles.

-- Form Groups elect Form Leaders, Eco Representatives, Charity Representatives and School Council Representatives who attend –
+- Form Groups elect Form Leaders, Eco Representatives, Charity Representatives and School Council Representatives.

 - School Council, chaired by Sixth Form students, at which ideas and concerns about the School are raised, followed up, and reported back on.
-The Council is also consulted over curriculum changes, some staff appointments, and the –
+The Council is also consulted over curriculum changes and some staff appointments.

 - Code of Behaviour, which provides the guidelines for all members of the School Community.